-6.11.
-A lot of materials generated during site cleanup may contain a very low level of radioactivity and may be suitable for release from regulatory control, (for reuse in the same industry or as a commodity in general industry (e.g. concrete rubble), or for disposal in a facility for non-radioactive waste, if approved by the appropriate regulatory body).
-This removal of regulatory control is referred to as 'clearance' and implies that no further regulatory control of the material is required for radiation protection purposes (see schedule I of GSR Part 3 [10], and IAEA Safety Standards Series No. GSG-18, Application of the Concept of Clearance [12]).
+- 6.11.
+A lot of materials generated during site cleanup may contain a very low level of radioactivity and may be suitable for release from regulatory control, for reuse in the same industry or as a commodity in general industry (e.g. concrete rubble), or for disposal in a facility for non-radioactive waste, if approved by the appropriate regulatory body.
+This removal of regulatory control is referred to as 'clearance' and implies that no further regulatory control of the material is required for radiation protection purposes (see schedule I of GSR Part 3 [10], and IAEA Safety Standards Series No. GSG-18, Application of the Concept of Clearance [12]). - 6.12.

-6.12.
 The operating organization should ensure that material to be cleared meets the clearance levels specified by the regulatory body.
+Both the generic and specific clearance should be considered as options for reducing the quantities of radioactive waste and for enabling reuse and recycling of some materials generated during cleanup.
 For this purpose, the operating organization should develop a procedure that describes the measurement methodology and the activities and notifications for demonstrating compliance with the regulatory requirements for clearance.
 This procedure should be submitted to the regulatory body for review and approval.

-FINAL RADIOLOGICAL SURVEY FOLLOWING SITE CLEANUP
+FINAL RADIOLOGICAL SURVEY